-Revival of Struck Off Companies
+Revival of Struck Off Company

 At Kanakkupillai, we specialise in assisting businesses with the complete process of reviving a struck-off company under the Companies Act, 2013.
 Whether your company was removed due to non-compliance, dormancy, or administrative oversight, our legal and compliance experts are here to help you restore it smoothly, legally, and efficiently.